Why Choose Cedars-Sinai Marina del Rey Hospital for Endometrial Ablation?

-At Marina Del Rey Hospital we treat our patients with care and compassion and ensure they have a speedy and healthy recovery.
+At Cedars-Sinai Marina del Rey Hospital we treat our patients with care and compassion and ensure they have a speedy and healthy recovery.
 If your day-to-day life is affected by a heavy flow during periods, you might need an endometrial ablation.
 Our doctors have the tools and knowledge to perform this operation in the safest way possible so you can resume your normal activities.

 Due to hormonal imbalances or polyps growing in their uterus, some patients might experience heavy flow when they are on their period.